tim-schilling/debug-tutorial/docs/lab1.md

 ### Report

-The detail view for the post "Unit bar pressure." is broken.
+The detail view for the post "Author up language push." is broken.

 To reproduce:
 1. Browse to the [posts page](http://127.0.0.1:8000/p/).
-1. Click on "Read" for the post with the title "Skill fight girl north production thus a."
+1. Click on "Read" for the post with the title "Author up language push."
 1. "It doesn't work!"

 ### Facts